DFCON2019* showcased new technologies coming online to aid in the treatment and prevention of diabetic foot ulcers.

 NEW TECHNOLOGY FOR DFU PREVENTION

 SmartMat.
 Before diabetic foot ulcers develop, inflammation is present and can be detected by measuring foot temperatures.
-The daily remote temperature monitoring foot mat (Figure 2; SmartMat™; Podimetrics, Somerville, MA, USA) uses infrared thermometry to measure plantar foot temperatures and transmits the data automatically to the Podimetrics care team, who triage any concerning findings and help patients receive appropriate, preventive treatments under the direction of their clinician.
+The daily remote temperature monitoring foot mat (Figure 2; SmartMat™; Podimetrics, Somerville, MA, USA) uses remote thermometry monitoring to measure plantar foot temperatures and transmits the data automatically to the Podimetrics care team, who triage any concerning findings and help patients receive appropriate, preventive treatments under the direction of their clinician.
 (See “Unilateral remote daily temperature monitoring to predict diabetic foot ulcers shows promise,” Lower Extremity Review, September 2019, pg 13-14.)

 Features of SmartMat: